 ● Professionally‐managed operators providing performance‐based, brand‐recognized and competitively‐differentiated collision repair services

-● Companies focused on achieving top-tier performance results, high customer satisfaction, and consistent and sustainable quality repairs
+● Companies focused on achieving top‐tier performance results, high customer satisfaction and consistent quality repairs

-We believe that the $20 million-plus and the $10 to $20 million collision repair segments will continue to grow their share relatively faster than other segments of the collision repair market.
+We believe that the $20 million‐plus segment will continue to grow its share relatively faster than other segments of the collision repair market.
 This growth will be driven by a number of variables.

 ● The segment’s local and multi‐market footprint which offers greater consumer and insurance company choice

-● Multi-level selling and marketing for insurer choice brand preference with access to insurance company direct repair claims
+● Multi‐level selling and marketing for first choice preference and access to insurance company direct repair claims

 ● Ongoing operational improvement resulting in increased vehicle repair quality, daily throughput and reduced cycle time

-● Expanded business hours of operation including multiple daily shifts, hybrid work shifts and weekends
+● Expanded hours of operation including multiple daily shifts and weekends

-● Access to capital for business and market growth, expansion and infrastructure development
+● Access to capital for expansion and development

-● An integrated sales and marketing approach to capturing consumer, insurance, rental, and fleet business through brand recognition, reputation, performance, and multi-level insurance company focused selling and marketing
+● An integrated approach to capturing consumer, insurance and fleet business through brand recognition, reputation, performance, and multi‐level insurance company focused selling and marketing

 ● Mergers and acquisitions